nopnop2002/esp-idf-ssd1306/BdfFontDemo/README.md

 ```

 Fonts that take character-specific bounding box (BBX) and font bounding box (FONTBOUNDINGBOX) into consideration change as follows.
+This creates more 3 pixel whitespace on the left edge.
+And this creates 6 pixels of whitespace at the bottom.
 ```
 STARTCHAR d
 ENCODING 100